pedrosanchezito/lewagon/03-Back-end/02-Twitter-API/README.md

     # [...]
 ```

-Try again [`localhost:5000/api/v1/tweets/1`](http://localhost:5000/api/v1/tweets/1).
+Try again [`localhost:5000/tweets/1`](http://localhost:5000/tweets/1).
 Do you get a nice JSON of your tweet?
 Hoorah!

 </details>

+:bulb: Don't forget to commit and deploy!

 ## Going further

 If you reached this part, you get the gist of building a RESTful API with Flask.
 It's time to practise!

 - Implement the remaining endpoints to have a full `CRUD` RESTful API!
-Today we don't care about User Authorization for create, update & delete
+Today we don't care about User Authorization for create, update & delete.
+[The doc is your friend](https://flask-restplus.readthedocs.io/en/stable/)
 - Use the GitHub flow for each new endpoint!
 - Deploy often!
 Everytime you merge a branch with a new endpoint, `git push heroku master`!